egerpaulj/LlmKnowledgeGraph/documentation/experiment_system_prompt.md

 **Note:** The server components are a black box on the cloud.
 The behaviour can change without notice.

 **Hint:** Evaluate with a small data set before deciding on a strategy.
-Evaluate prediocially over time.
+Evaluate periodically over time.

 ### --> GPT 4o-mini